nik-rev/EVIL_RUST/README.md

-# NOTE: This is a work in progress.
-Check back later :P

 # Evil Rust

 Evil Rust is Rust where we _fully given in and embrace the unsafe_.
 Write Rust like it is C by following a list of rules enforced by the Evil Rust compiler.
 [Inspired by Crust.](https://github.com/tsoding/Crust)